pensjonatus/flash-fiction/blog/petals.md

 ---
-title: 'Petals'
+title: Petals
 date: '2013-10-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Mary was sitting on the wall.
 The sun was bright, the day was warm, she was